remusao/remusao.github.io/posts/2016-01-27-rubiks-cube-records.md

-Let's see if we can gain some insight from this dataset using Pands:
+Let's see if we can gain some insight from this dataset using Pandas:

 ```python